icl-utk-edu/testsweeper/INSTALL.md

 will configure and compile the TestSweeper library and its example, then install the headers and library.

 There is a CMake option as well.
+See below.

 Overview
 --------------------------------------------------------------------------------